 B. Lactis,on the other hand, is a probiotic that’s found in raw milk.
 It’s used as the starter culture when making foods like cottage cheese and buttermilk.B.
 Lactisis considered the “booster shot” of probiotic strains and promotes a healthy immune system and healthy cholesterol levels.

 This combination of probiotic strains can help to reduce inflammation, prevent weight gain, bolster the immune system during this stage of life.
 When inflammation levels go down and the immune system is functioning properly, you’ll likely find that you can digest food more easily and experience greater nutritional benefits.
-You may also sleep better, have better skin health, and notice a decrease in digestive symptoms (bloating, gas, constipation, cramping, etc).
+Backed by tons of user reviews over the years, you may also sleep better, have better skin health, and notice a decrease in digestive symptoms (bloating, gas, constipation, cramping, etc).

 Provitalize is also a great probiotic supplement to take during menopause because it’s formulated with other beneficial, natural ingredients.
 This includes curcumin and black pepper extract, which work together to balance hormone levels and reduce inflammation.
-Provitalize contains moringa as well to balance blood sugar and help menopausal women to avoid weight gain and insulin resistance, both of which often occur during perimenopause and menopause.
+Provitalize contains moringa as well to balance blood sugar and help menopausal women to avoid weight gain which often occur during perimenopause and menopause.

 When it comes to managing hot flashes, mood swings, and all the other most problematic menopausal symptoms, there are a lot of supplements and hormone therapy options women can try.